IEP Engage Will Establish Islamabad Branch In Pakistan To Further Fulfill Its Environmental Protection Mission

 The Islamabad branch will focus on conducting research and implementing projects that promote sustainable practices and protect the environment.
 This includes initiatives such as reforestation, waste management and renewable energy solutions.
 The branch will also work with local communities and organizations to raise awareness and educate the public on the importance of environmental protection.

-Expressing excitement about the launch of the Islamabad branch, John Smith, CEO of IEP Engage said:“We are delighted to expand our operations into Pakistan and work towards our mission of protecting the environment.
-We believe that by working with Working together with local communities, we can have a positive impact and create a more sustainable future for all.”
+Expressing excitement about the establishment of the Islamabad branch, MATTHEW HAROLD BADERTSCHER, CEO of IEP Engage said:“We are delighted to expand our operations into Pakistan and work towards our mission of protecting the environment.
+We believe that by partnering with local communities, , we can have a positive impact and create a more sustainable future for all.”

 The establishment of the Islamabad branch is an important step in IEP Engage's efforts to impact environmental protection around the world.
 With their expertise and dedication, the company is confident that it can contribute to protecting Pakistan's natural resources and promoting sustainable practices.